OSM-Made/multiterm-astro/src/content/posts/Samsung-2FA-Bypass.md

 ## Lessons Learned

 ### The Disclosure Process
 Samsung's security team was responsive and professional.
-Reports were acknowledged quickly and updates came at reasonable intervals, though communication was fairly clinical/straightforward status updates rather than back-and-forth discussion.
+Reports were acknowledged quickly and updates came at reasonable intervals, though communication was fairly clinical or straightforward status updates rather than back-and-forth discussion.
 The vulnerability was confirmed and patched within two months, which is a solid turnaround for a major vendor.

 Samsung awarded a cash bounty for this report.
 No CVE was assigned, which is typical most organizations reserve CVEs for remote code execution or similarly critical classes of bugs rather than authentication bypasses.